Heda Margolius Kovály: Early life and World War II

+Communist party

-When Soviet forces finally freed Prague from Nazi control the Communist Party began to rise.
-The experiences of her husband at Auschwitz and Dachau concentration camps had led him to become a communist.
-Having been asked, he took a job with the Communist government of Klement Gottwald as Deputy Minister of Foreign Trade, despite his own and his wife's reservations about the position.
+When Soviet forces finally liberated Prague from Nazi control, the Communist Party began to rise.
+The experiences of her husband at Auschwitz and Dachau concentration camps had led him to become a member of the Communist party in 1945.
+After the Communist takeover of Czechoslovakia in 1948, Margolius' husband was offered a job with the Communist government of Klement Gottwald as Deputy Minister of Foreign Trade, which he accepted despte his and his wife's reservations about the position.
+Margolius feared for her husband's safety and tried to make him leave his post, but he was arrested along with the Communist leader Rudolf Slánský and accused of "anti-state conspiracy".

+Slánský trial

-In 1952, her husband was found guilty of conspiracy during the notorious Slánský trial.
-Rudolf was one of the eleven Jews on the list of fourteen accused.
-Having been prevented from seeing her husband for eleven months after his arrest, and after he and the other arrested Jews gave false confessions extracted by torture, Heda later learned that he had been hanged and his body cremated and given to security officials for disposal.
-In a final indignity, a few miles out of Prague, the officials' limousine began to skid on the icy road and his ashes were thrown under the wheels to create traction.
-Related to 'a people's enemy' her life was made harder—"Heda was thrown out of her job and her apartment, and then additionally persecuted for being unemployed and homeless."
+In 1952, Margolius' husband was found guilty of conspiracy during the Slánský trial, which was a "show trial".
+Her husband was one of eleven Jews on the list of fourteen total people accused.
+They gave false confessions extracted by torture.
+Her husband was sentenced to death and then executed in December 1952.
+Margolius had been prevented from seeing her husband for eleven months after his arrest, and she later learned that he had been hanged and his body cremated and given to security officials for disposal.
+His ashes were thrown on an icy road.

-Their son, Ivan Margolius, was raised in impoverished conditions.
-For as long as the Communist Party remained in power, she was kept from good jobs and socially shunned.
-She did not tell Ivan the truth about what happened to his father until he was sixteen years old.

 The Trial aftermath

+While the Communist Party remained in power, Margolius was kept from good jobs and socially shunned.
+She raised her son Ivan in impoverished conditions, through her determination to look after them both.
+She survived by translating books of well-known authors into Czech and also designing dust jackets, passing them on to publishers under pseudonyms.

-Heda protested against the Slánský trial to the Czechoslovak authorities and to the office of the Presidents of the Republic a number of times.
+Margolius protested against the Slánský trial to the Czechoslovak authorities and to the office of the Presidents of the Republic a number of times.
 In 1966 she smuggled out of Czechoslovakia to Pavel Tigrid in Paris the secret ruling of the Czechoslovak Supreme Court cancelling the trial and its indictments in totality, which Tigrid published as a supplement to his Svědectví magazine in 1967.

-Kovály-marriage years

-She remarried in 1955 to Pavel Kovály (1928–2006).
-Unfortunately, his name was tarnished because of his association with her as the widow of the alleged traitor, her first husband, Rudolf Margolius.

-Emigration from Czechoslovakia to the United States
+Later life

-Finally in 1968, when once again Soviet Union troops invaded Prague after the Prague Spring and occupation seemed inevitable, Margolius Kovály fled Czechoslovakia to the United States.
+She remarried to Pavel Kovály (1928–2006) in 1955, using his name to submit her later work.
+Facing persecution in 1968 due to the Warsaw Pact invasion of Czechoslovakia, when Soviet Union troops invaded Prague after the Prague Spring, Margolius Kovály and her second husband fled Czechoslovakia to the United States.

+Margolius Kovály published her autobiography Under A Cruel Star – A Life in Prague 1941–1968 in 1973.
 She worked as a reference assistant librarian in the Harvard Law School Library at Harvard University, in Cambridge, Massachusetts.

-Return to Prague

 Margolius Kovály returned to Prague to retire with her second husband in 1996.